vinayak15/Instruction-Set-Architecture/How-to-start/README.md

-Instruction how to use my ISA
+Instruction how to use my ISA is given in attached PDF.